-Al Wallace is currently the Head of Industrial and Systems Engineering at Rensselaer and a Professor Wallace is presently engaged in research on the application of agent basedtechnology to problems in incident management and emergency response, issues intrust and ethical decision making, resilience supply networks, and in studying emergentand improvisational behavior in social media immediately before and following adisaster.
+Al Wallace is a Yamada Corporation Professor.
+Wallace is presently engaged in research on the application of agent basedtechnology to problems in incident management and emergency response, issues intrust and ethical decision making, resilience supply networks, and in studying emergentand improvisational behavior in social media immediately before and following adisaster.
 Professor Wallace's research has been supported by agencies andorganizations such as the U.S. National Science Foundation, U.S. Department ofHomeland Security (including the U.S, Coast Guard), U.S. Department of Transportationand Army Research Office, and has resulted in over 200 archival publications.

 PhD/MS, Management Science, Rensselaer Polytechnic Institute